 We usually pick up balikbayan boxes once every month.
-Currently, our route takes us from Chicago down through Central Indiana and Southwest Ohio/Northern Kentucky.
+Currently, our route takes us from the Chicago area down through Central Indiana and Southwest Ohio/Northern Kentucky.
 Occasionally, with special planning, we will accommodate customers in the Cleveland area, far Southeast Ohio and Southern Illinois.

 See our Balikbayan Cargo page for more information.

 If you reside in Central Indiana or Southwest Ohio, call or email us at Padyaks.
 For $5 per Large Box ($8 for the larger Jumbo Box or $10 for the Super Jumbo Box), we’ll be happy to drop off that first empty box or two during one of our monthly trips.
 Plus, each time you ship a box with us, we’ll give you a FREE replacement Large or Jumbo box (Super Jumbo Box replacement is $10).

 Balikbayan shippers require the use of boxes that are of specific dimensions – boxes that are also more durable than those found in most stores.
 Makati Express boxes are made of a true “double-wall” construction.
 Most boxes found in retail stores are made of “single-wall” construction.
 DO NOT USE THESE – they have a much higher risk of breaking open during the long trek to the Philippines.

 In some large urban areas, such as Chicago, empty balikbayan boxes can be purchased at Filipino stores or at the cargo shippers’ offices and loading facilities.

 Got a box from a competitor?
 As long as it’s close to the Makati large box size (19″x 17½”x 28½”) or the jumbo box size (25″x 17½”x 28½”), we’ll gladly accept it.
 And, if you ship it with us, we’ll replace it, FREE!